Michael O’Connor wins the 2019 Irish Sailing All Ireland Championships

 Just under three points separated the pair going into the final race.
 O’Connor started poorly while Espey was heading for a second place; the standings looked set to be up-ended.
 But O’Connor fought his way back up the fleet in the 20-minute race and took third place and the overall title with one point to spare.

 While Espey and his Olympic veteran crew Stephen Milne were first runner-up, Shane McCarthy with Stephen Boyle of the GP14 class were in close contention in third place.
-The Flying 15 class hosted the event with boats loaned by their owners and the class national champion David Gorman with Chris Doorly featured in the final series to place seventh overall.
+The Fireflies class hosted the event with boats loaned by their owners and the class national champion David Gorman with Chris Doorly featured in the final series to place seventh overall.